 Patricia Smith has published six collections of poetry, most recently, Shoulda Been Jimi Savannah (Coffee House Press), an exploration of the second wave of the Great Migration, described by Sapphire as "a stunning and transcendent work of art."
 Her Blood Dazzler was a finalist for the 2008 National Book Award, and Teahouse of the Almighty was a National Poetry Series selection and recipient of the first Hurston/Wright Award in Poetry.
-Additional honors include a Pushcart Prize, the Carl Sandburg Award and induction into the National Literary Hall of Fame for Writers of African Descent.
+Additional honors include a 2014 John Simon Guggenheim Memorial Foundation Fellowship for poetry, a Pushcart Prize, the Carl Sandburg Award and induction into the National Literary Hall of Fame for Writers of African Descent.
 Ms. Smith is a four-time National Poetry Slam individual champion, has been featured on HBO's Def Poetry Jam, and has written and performed three one-woman plays, one of which was produced by Derek Walcott’s Trinidad Theater Workshop.
-A Cave Canem faculty member, she is a professor at the City University of New York/College of Staten Island, and teaches in the Stonecoast MFA program at the University of Southern Maine.
+She is a professor at the City University of New York/College of Staten Island and teaches in the Stonecoast MFA program at the University of Southern Maine.

 Natasha Trethewey United States Poet Laureate Natasha Trethewey is the author of four collections of poetry, most recently, Thrall (Houghton Mifflin, 2012); Native Guard (Houghton Mifflin), for which she won the 2007 Pulitzer Prize; Bellocq's Ophelia (Graywolf), named a Notable Book for 2003 by the American Library Association; and Domestic Work (Graywolf, 2000), selected for the inaugural Cave Canem Poetry Prize by Rita Dove.
 She also published Beyond Katrina: A Meditation on the Mississippi Gulf Coast (University of Georgia Press, 2010).
 The recipient of fellowships from the Guggenheim Foundation, the Rockefeller Foundation Bellagio Study Center, the National Endowment for the Arts and the Bunting Fellowship Program of the Radcliffe Institute for Advanced Study at Harvard, she was named Poet Laureate of Mississippi in 2012.
 She is the Charles Howard Candler Professor of English and Creative Writing at Emory University.